AgriConnect/FixNameCase/README.md

 ===========

-Tool to change case of variable and function names in C/C++ source code, from cameCalse to snake_case.
+Tool to convert variable and function names in C/C++ source code to snake_case.

 Usage
 -----